KevinWorkman/HappyCoding/tutorials/how-to/_posts/2019-02-10-sell-digital-art-online.md

 Now that you have both a Printful account and an Etsy store, you need to connect them so they can talk to each other.

-Go [here](https://www.printful.com/landing/etsy-print-products-fulfillment) to connect your Printful and Etsy accounts.
+Go to [your Printful dashboard](https://www.printful.com/dashboard/connect/etsy) to connect your Printful and Etsy accounts.

 # Step 5: Edit Your Listing